kaushik-manivannan/kaushik-manivannan/README.md

 ### Fun Facts About Me
 - I built an AI-powered app that government employees actually enjoy using, which apparently violates several laws of nature
-- I've presented to more state officials than venture capitalists, and the government meetings were surprisingly more fun
+- I've presented to more state officials than venture capitalists, and the government meetings were surprisingly fun
 - I measure success by the problems I permanently eliminate from someone's daily struggle
 - When I'm not coding, you'll find me on the cricket field or exploring single-player adventures on PlayStation

 ### Let's Connect
 - 🌐 **Website:** [kaushikmanivannan.com](https://www.kaushikmanivannan.com)
 - 💼 **LinkedIn:** [linkedin.com/in/kaushik-manivannan](https://linkedin.com/in/kaushik-manivannan)
-- 📧 **Email:** manivannan.k@northeastern.edu
+- 📧 **Email:** kaushik.manivannan@gmail.com

 ---
 *"The best engineering happens when technical rigor meets genuine empathy for the people using what we build."*